Skip to contents

 A character vector of colors to override the palette of the pie chart.

-A character string specifying the name of the legend for the pie chart.
+A character string specifying the name of the legend for the dot size.
+If NULL, the dot size legend will not be shown.

 lower_quantile, upper_quantile, lower_cutoff, upper_cutoff